jorgegorka/siete-valles/README.md

 With Siete Valles you can easily track user activities like adding a coment, watching a video, visiting a webpage, commiting code to a repository, submiting a form, etc.

-You can then "gamify" those activities assigning points or rewards to them.
+You can then "gamify" those activities by assigning points or rewards to them.
 For instance:

 * Add 2 points to the user everytime they add a new comment.
 * Add the reward "Avid reader" to a user when they click on 10 or more links in our documentation site.